stepanataccolade/docsv2/sources/pipelines/resources.md

     name : "test-gke"                       #required
     region: "us-central1-b"                 #required
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of
+This will create a resource of type `gkeCluster` with the name `env-test`.
+It is
-type `gkeCluster` with the name `env-test`.
-It is using an integration `avinci-gke`
+using an integration `avinci-gke` which is the name of the integration defined,
-which is the name of the integration defined, [learn more here](#integration).
-The
+[learn more here](#integration).
+The cluster name is `test-gke` and on the aws
-cluster name is `test-gke` and on the aws region  to `us-central1-b`.
+region  to `us-central1-b`.

 ### YML properties
 ```
 name: string
 ```